Key Topics for C++ Projects

 1. C++ Snake Game

-The basic Snake game is one of the easiest C++ advanced project ideas where the player controls a snake that moves around the screen.
-The snake eats food to grow longer while avoiding collisions with walls and itself.
-The objective is to score as many points as possible by consuming food which appears at random positions on the screen.
+A basic Snake game is one of the easiest advanced C++ project ideas you could start.
+In the basic Snake game, the user controls the snake that moves around the screen.
+The snake consumes food to grow longer while avoiding walls and collisions with itself.
+The goal is to accumulate as many points as possible by eating food that appears in random locations on a screen.

 Process and Concepts Involved